dancansikuku94/Data-Structures-in-Python/README.md

 # Data-Structures-in-Python
-Common data structures in Python
+Common data structures in Python that is List,Dictionary,Sets ,Tuples